FlamingFlameBlade/Heythere/README.md

 # Math Quest

 ## Description
-Math Game allows the user to test their skills in different areas of math and level up through correct answers.​
+Math Quest is a castle themed game that allows the user to test their skills in different areas of math and level up through correct answers.​ It can help improve mental math which can be beneficial in timed tests.

 ## Features
 - Experience system that increases are correct answers are chosen